ESE = Embedded Software Engineering

 old colour = new colour -> cary on

-old colour != new colour -> stop the first conveyer band for a fixed time period
+old colour != new colour -> stop the first conveyer band for a fixed time

 switch the direction of the second conveyer band